 The amounts listed do not include the cost of books or supplies.
 The university reserves the right to adjust tuition and fee charges because of rising costs or other conditions upon approval of the JMU Board of Visitors.

-Refer to the Registration and Student Record Services Handbook or the University Business Office website for a full description of the tuition and fee rates.
+Refer to the University Business Office website for a full description of the tuition and fee rates.

 Billing and Registration